 BRITISH SOCIETY FOR THE STUDY OF VULVAL DISEASE PRIVACY NOTICE

-- What this privacy notices covers: The British Society for the Study of Vulval Disease (BSSVD) is committed to protecting your personal information.
+- What this privacy notice covers: The British Society for the Study of Vulval Disease (BSSVD) is committed to protecting your personal information.
 In this notice, references to ‘we’ or ‘us’ means BSSVD.
 This notice explains how we collect and use the personal information about you.